NapoII/Rust-Online-Tools/README.md

-# Rust_Diesel_Calculator
+## **Rust Diesel Calculator**

-This is an HTML code that creates a Rust Diesel Calculator webpage.
-The page allows users to input a number, which represents the amount of diesel they want to use, and the page then calculates the amount of resources that can be obtained using that amount of diesel.
+This is a simple HTML page with CSS and JavaScript that calculates the resources required for running a quarry or a giant excavator in the game Rust.
+The user inputs the number of fuel units they want to use and the page calculates the resources required for that amount of fuel.

-The page has a background color of #151413 and uses the Rust font for all text.
-The page is divided into two sections, each of which has a form for inputting the amount of diesel to be used.
-The first section calculates the resources that can be obtained from using the diesel in a quarry, while the second section calculates the resources that can be obtained from using the diesel in a giant excavator.

-The calculations are done using JavaScript, and the results are displayed in a table that shows the amount of high-quality metal ore, sulfur ore, metal fragments, and stones that can be obtained, as well as the time it takes to obtain them.
-The results are formatted using a function that adds spaces to large numbers for readability.

-Overall, the page provides a useful tool for Rust players who want to optimize their resource gathering by using diesel efficiently.
+## Getting Started

+Clone or download the repository to your local machine and open the index.html file in your browser.

+## Usage

+Enter the number of fuel units you want to use in the input field and the page will calculate the required resources for that amount of fuel.
+The results will be displayed in a table with three columns - one for a quarry, one for a giant excavator, and one for the time in minutes.
+Contributing

+Contributions are welcome.
+Please open an issue or a pull request with any suggestions or improvements.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.